Compressible Navier-Stokes mini-app

 No |

-it to be a outflow boundary condition.
-The angle of this tilt is controled by
+The angle of this tilt is controlled by -platemesh_top_angle.

 The primary meshing feature is the ability to grade the mesh, providing better